timklapdor/heart-soul-machine/src/notes/learning-types.md

 summary: "Building on the work of Laurillard, this is an attempt to categorise the types of learning in order to design learning."
 ---

-Foundational to the work of designing learning is an understanding of the types of learning — the ways that we can and do learn.
-This is distinct from learning styles or preferences, but more foundational to the ways in which we learn.
+There are a number of distinct ways in which learn.
+These are is seperate to learning styles or preferences, and instead focus on being foundational descriptions of the ways in which we learn.

 -   **Assimilative** - Learning through presented information
 -   **Investigative** - Learning by seeking information